tessi/cucumber-pretty_fail_formatter/README.md

 ## Contributing

  * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
- * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+ * Check out the github issues to make sure someone already hasn't requested it and/or contributed it
  * Fork the project
  * Start a feature/bugfix branch
  * Commit and push until you are happy with your contribution
- * Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
- * Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Copyright